Foss Dyke: History

 The Foss Dyke was long thought to have been constructed by the Romans around 120.
 Pointers include an inscribed statuette of the god Mars found in it at Torksey, which is now in the British Museum, but there is a lack of consensus among authors writing on the subject.

 The first record of it comes from Symeon of Durham, whose Historia Regium notes the following for the year 1121:

 Some take this to mean that the canal did not exist before Henry's construction work.
 Thus Kevin Leahy writes:

 Others, though, consider that Henry I merely scoured out an existing structure; Mark Bennett, writing for the East Midlands Archaeological Research Framework says:

 The canal is about 11 mi long.
 It possibly follows an earlier line of the Trent, which emptied into the Wash prior to the end of the last Ice Age.
 Together with the 56 mi Car Dyke it formed part an important transport route from Peterborough to York.

 It was reputedly used by the Danes when they invaded England and by the Normans to carry stone to build Lincoln Cathedral in the 11th century.
 Following King Henry I's work discussed above, the canal deteriorated, until by the 17th century it was virtually impassable.
 Katherine Swynford, who lived in the area, is credited with having organized a protest to repair it, in 1375.
 King James I transferred ownership to the Corporation of Lincoln.

-In 1671, during the reign of Charles II, Lincoln obtained an Act which authorised improvements from Boston to the Trent.
+In 1671, during the reign of Charles II, Lincoln obtained an act of Parliament, the Foss Dyke and Witham Navigation Act 1670 (22 & 23 Cha.
+2. c.
+25 Pr.) which authorised improvements from Boston to the Trent.
 Work was carried out on the Foss Dyke, but only the first 100 yd of the Witham, from Brayford Pool to High Bridge, received attention.
 The work was carried out by Samuel Fortrey, a man with previous experience of draining the fens.
 He was required to bear some of the cost himself, in exchange for some of the profits.
 The work was completed in 1672, and included a navigable sluice or lock at Torksey, which had first been proposed by Simon Hill in 1632.
 Warehouses and wharves were built at Brayford Pool, but by 1717, passage from Torksey was again difficult.
 Coal traffic averaged 1357 LT per year, bound for Lincoln, but tolls were insufficient to finance repairs.
 The city of Lincoln did not have the expertise to manage the waterway, and so leased it to Richard Ellison in 1741, who had experience with the River Don Navigation.
 He paid £75 per year for a navigation which generated around £100 in toll receipts.
 He dredged it to provide 3 ft 6 in of depth, and re-opened it in 1744.
 Two years later, the tolls were £595, and continued to increase.
 Under his son, the tolls were £2,367 in 1789, while his grandson collected £5,159 in 1811.